colliganmatthew/MicroIO-IoT-Temp-and-humidity-monitor/README.md

 | OLED display  | 1 | 2 | 500 ms screen refresh from shared state snapshot |
 | Error handler | 1 | 1 | Error event queue consumer + heap watchdog |

-Each task is independent — a sensor task hanging or being suspended does not affect any other task.
+Each task is independent.
+A sensor task hanging or being suspended does not affect any other task.
 Each task has its own stack sized for its specific workload.